ahanafasir/passenger-counter/README.md

 # passenger-counter
-a passenger counter app that takes in number inputs and displays the last inputs upon saving.
+a counter app that increments the passenger count and displays the latest counts upon saving.

 visit: https://psngr-counter.netlify.app/